everndah/Olympics_EDA/README.md

    * It should be noted that olympics are always held after every FOUR YEARS
    * Due to the Covid-19 pandemic, the Tokyo 2020 Olympics games that were to be held last year(2020) were moved to this year.

-* The source of this data is Kaggle and to get the Csv file for this data Click Here
-* From this data set, we are going to limit our analyses to a few areas and look at olympics Data form when it was first held in 1896 to 2016.
+The source of this data is Kaggle and to get the Csv file for this data Click Here From this data set, we are going to limit our analyses to a few areas and look at olympics Data form when it was first held in 1896 to 2016.

-            See Data Analysis and Visualization section for areas that we will analyse